bobthecow/fig-standards/proposed/psr-1-coding-style-guide/0300-namespace-use-and-class.md

 The `extends` and `implements` keywords should be on the same line as the class name.

-Lists of `implements` that exceed the line length limit may be split across multiple lines, where each subsequent line is indented once.
+Lists of `implements` that exceed 80 characters may be split across multiple lines, where each subsequent line is indented once.
 List only one interface per line.

     <?php
     namespace Vendor\Package;